Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Stability of WB Channels

-Xiong Weijie et al. established a channel based on the LRU state, transmitting information without the \textit{clflush} instruction and shared memory.
+Xiong and Szefer \cite{Xiong2020c} established a channel based on the LRU state, transmitting information without the \textit{clflush} instruction or shared memory.
 In the LRU channel, the sender's access to the cache line will modify the LRU state and change the eviction order of the receiver's cache line, which can be observed through a timing measurement.
 However, limited by the fact that any access to the target set will change the LRU state, it is difficult for the LRU channel to encode multiple bits per target set.
-But our WB channel has no such limitation.
-The peak transmission bandwidth of LRU time-based channels is 600 Kbps.
-However, our WB channels can reach 1300 to 4400 Kbps, far exceeding the LRU channels.
-Moreover, the LRU channels are easily disturbed by the cache lines loaded into the target set by the other part of the program or other processes on the core, which is referred to as the \textit{noise cache line}, and this will lead to incorrect decoding by the receiver.
-Figure \ref{interfence}(a) introduces the effect of a noise cache line on the LRU channel when transmitting the information in an 8-way cache.
-When there is no noise cache line, the receiver will observe an L1 cache hit when accessing line 0 if the sender is sending $m=0$, and will observe an L1 cache miss if the sender is sending $m=1$(step 1-2-4(1)) in Figure \ref{interfence}(a)).
-However, when there is a noise cache line, a cache miss will always occur when accessing line 0 (step 1-2-3-4(2)) in Figure \ref{interfence}(a)).
+In contrast, our WB channel has no such limitation.
+The peak transmission bandwidth of LRU time-based channels is 600~kbps, while our WB channels can reach 1300 to 4400~kbps, far exceeding the LRU channels.
+Moreover, the LRU channels are easily disturbed by the cache lines loaded into the target set by another part of the program or other processes on the core, which is referred to as a \textit{noisy cache line}, and this will lead to incorrect decoding by the receiver.
+Figure~\ref{interfence}(a) introduces the effect of a noisy cache line on the LRU channel when transmitting the information in an eight-way cache.
+In the LRU channel as shown in Figure~\ref{interfence}(a), the sender changes the cache replacement state by whether to access cache line 8, which ultimately affects whether cache line 0 is in the cache.
+When there is no noisy cache line, the receiver will observe an L1 cache hit when accessing line~0 if the sender is sending $m=0$, and it will observe an L1 cache miss if the sender is sending $m=1$ [steps~1, 2, and 4(1) in Figure~\ref{interfence}(a)].
+However, when there is a noisy cache line(line 9 in the figure), a cache miss will always occur when accessing line~0 [steps~1, 2, 3, and 4(2) in Figure~\ref{interfence}(a)].
 Therefore, it is difficult for the LRU channel to transmit information when there are other processes.
-Moreover, commercial processors often adopt the PLRU policy instead of the true LRU policy, which also has an impact on the LRU channel.
+Moreover, commercial processors often adopt a PLRU policy instead of a true LRU policy, which also has an impact on the LRU channel.